randheersinghtomar/Devops/AWS/10-CloudWatch.md

 # 14. CloudWatch Agent

-The CloudWatch Agent is software installed on your server.
+Amazon CloudWatch Agent is software installed on your server/EC2 instance to collect additional monitoring data and send it to CloudWatch.

+### How It Works Step by Step

+1. **Install the CloudWatch Agent** on the EC2 instance.
+2. **Configure the agent** to specify what data you want to collect.
+3. The agent **continuously collects** metrics and logs.
+4. It **sends the data to Amazon CloudWatch**.
+5. You can create **dashboards and alarms** based on that data.

 Example: